Unmasking the Money-hungry Leeches: The Counterfeit Market

 Just in July 2020, The Ministry of Domestic Trade and Consumer Affairs Malaysia (KPDNHEP) successfully seized RM1.6 million worth of fake branded clothes with 96,915 pieces in Batu Caves, Selangor.
 This seizure has involved 480 distributors and traders (“Domestic Trade Ministry: Fake branded clothes worth more than RM1.6m”, 2020).
 The Star News mentioned that RM39,000 worth of fake goods in Johor were raided (“Domestic Trade Ministry officers seize almost RM39,000”, 2020).
 Across the globe, the Manchester police have seized £7.5 million Pound Sterling worth of counterfeit bags and clothes.
 The operation was said to be one of the biggest operations they had conducted (“Manchester police raids seize counterfeit worth £7.5m”, 2020).
 Meanwhile, just in China, the police had seized fake products worth $242 Million just this year.
 Let it be locally or globally, counterfeits are expected to reach USD1.8 Trillion by 2020 (Global Brand Counterfeiting Report, 2018).

 Brands need to find ways in giving their loyal customers the best experience and total confidence in buying authentic products.
 Whereas the government needs to do its utmost in preventing the counterfeit industry from expanding bigger than it already is.
-Meanwhile, customers need to realise the effects of buying counterfeit.
+Meanwhile, customers need to realize the effects of buying counterfeit.
 The majority of counterfeit buyers don’t think much, “What could a piece of counterfeit clothing do?”.
 If only they knew.
 While fake buyers don’t think much, authentic buyers, on the other hand, think too much.
 “Is it fake?”, “Is it safe?”, “How can I know this is real?”.
 This is where brands need to find ways for their loyal customers to be able to differentiate the fake and the real ones.
 With technology today, every problem can have a solution.

 Like Yin and Yang, every counterfeit can have a “counter-fake” if you get what I’m trying to say there.
 The negative impact of the counterfeit industry has pushed brand-owners, government, consumer groups, and technology companies to go hand in hand or single-handedly fight against the counterfeit activities.
 We at Luxtag also aim to contribute to this movement by offering BrandTag solution.